 Task 42.6 requires that assignment to a FTO position is contingent upon successful completion of a training course for the position (compliance standard: Yes/No).
 FTOs are not assigned until they have successfully completed program training.
+A 40-hour FTO certification course was held for the 11 FTOs who were approved during reporting period.
+OPD conducted a 24-hour recertification training course, and 16 officers attended and successfully completed it.
 OPD is in compliance with this subtask.